energysistem/manuals/42922-Headphones 3 Bluetooth/en/07-bluetooth_pairing.md

 Your *Energy Headphones 3 Bluetooth* will automatically turn off in the following situations:

 - After 5 minutes in search mode, if they are not synchronized with another device.
-- After 10 minutes, if they are synchronized and music is paused.